Contact Person: Angela Kell

 The band marked its centenary in 2014.
 Like many, it was formed mainly by Scots and was originally known as the Tauranga Scottish Society Pipe Band – in those days wearing the Gordon tartan.

 In 1948, under PM Laurie Johnson the band was New Zealand champion in the street march and by the 1970s was one of the country’s top Grade 2 bands.
-In 1982, they won Grade 2 and was promoted to Grade 1.
+In 1982, they won Grade 2 and were promoted to Grade 1.
 However, fortunes fluctuated in the following years and by the late 1990s the band was in Grade 4.